 The Restorative Transformation Center (RTC) will be a 30-bed facility used to deliver Social Rehabilitation Services with two distinct populations.
 Population one is specific to administer a pre-trial jail mental health diversion program for individuals charged with offenses in Riverside County.
 The program is anticipated to serve an average of 60 consumers per year.
-Program participants are individuals with a serious mental illness

-(SMI) who have committed certain felony crimes and found by a Court of competent jurisdiction.
+Program participants are individuals with a serious mental illness (SMI) who have committed certain felony crimes and found by a Court of competent jurisdiction.
 The mission is to provide intensive community-based psychiatric treatment for these individuals, so that instead of allowing them to remain in custody waiting for a transfer to a State Hospital for competency restoration, they will be transferred to an unlocked residential behavioral health treatment program where they will receive an array of behavioral health services.
 The ultimate purpose of this program is not competency restoration for adjudication, but rather for long-term psychiatric stabilization (mental health, substance abuse, and trauma-based disorders), such that following completion of the Restoration Diversion Program, criminal charges will be dismissed, and the individual may reside in their community with on-going behavioral health services.
-The second population is low acuity SMI consumers that need a treatment service programs designed to serve adults who are in need of mental health treatment and are unable to care for themselves in an independent living situation, but can be cared for in a Mental Health Rehabilitation Center (MHRC) that provides psychiatric care in a normal home environment.
+The second population is low acuity SMI consumers that need a treatment and are unable to care for themselves in an independent living situation, but can be cared for in a Mental Health Rehabilitation Center (MHRC) that provides psychiatric care in a normal home environment.